 Priority Levels:

-- Low: Non-urgent issues for normal operations
+- Low: Non-urgent issues

-- Medium: Standard priority requiring timely attention
+- Medium: Standard priority, timely attention

-- High: Important issues needing prompt resolution
+- High: Important, prompt resolution

-- Urgent: Critical issues requiring immediate attention
+- Urgent: Critical, immediate attention

-- Closed: Ticket is fully completed and confirmed by customer
+- Closed: Fully completed and closed

 Assignment and Workflow